 Shahida Dar

-As an Associate Professor at a community college, Shahida focuses on teaching, mentoring, and science outreach especially among female students.
+Shahida Dar, as a community college associate professor, focuses on teaching, mentoring, administrative work, and science outreach, especially among female students.